Facebook database [Updated] – A thorough insight into the databases used @Facebook

-Beringei is a time series storage engine & a component of the monitoring infrastructure at Facebook.
-The monitoring infrastructure helps in detecting the issues & anomalies as they arise in real-time.
+Beringei is a time series storage engine and a component of the monitoring infrastructure at Facebook.
+The monitoring infrastructure helps in detecting the issues and anomalies as they arise in real-time.

-All the data goes into the time series storage engine & is available on dashboards for further analysis.
+All the data goes into the time series storage engine and is available on dashboards for further analysis.
 Ideally in the industry Grafana is used to create custom dashboards for running analytics.

-Gorilla is Facebook’s in-memory time series database primarily used in the monitoring & analytics infrastructure.
+Gorilla is Facebook’s in-memory time series database primarily used in monitoring and analytics infrastructure.
 It is intelligent enough to handle failures ranging from a single node to entire regions with little to no operational overhead.
 The below figure shows how gorilla fits in the analytics infrastructure.